neithernut/dr.w.falls/doc/design/Modules.md

 screen.
 In particular, it will expose the trait used for scoreboard entries, which will be implemented by various types of the game module described below.

-It will depend on at least the colour enum defined in the gameplay module.

 ## Game module